Communicating and Teaching Languages for Undergraduate Ambassadors

 This module introduces students to French documentary cinema, by examining the work of a range of filmmakers and exploring the theoretical, socio-cultural and ethical questions raised by documentary cinema.
 You will spend two hours a week in lectures and seminars on this module.

 Literature uses ancient mythology as a rich source to describe powerful emotions, cunning politics or psychological drama.
 This module will explore how selected German writers engage with the myth of Medea, the powerful wife of Jason who – according to the Classical myth - kills the sons she loves to hurt Jason.
 We will look at how the myth is used, changed and reinvented in texts written between 1926 and 1998.
 We will consider theoretical writings on mythology and also look at the Medea myth in paintings, film, theatre and music.

 Culture and Society in the Weimar Republic

 The Weimar Republic (1919-1933) was one of the most fascinating and culturally productive periods of German history, but it was equally plagued by crises and violent conflicts.
 This module aims to introduce central issues in the literary and social developments of Weimar Germany.
 You will study a wide range of materials such as literary texts, film, aesthetic and political programmes to analyse key features of the period.
 Topics will include the impact of the Great War, developments in the press and the cinema, political confrontations, cabaret, and unemployment.
-You will have one 2-hour and one 1-hour seminar per week in addition to extensive independent study.
+You will have one two-hour and one one-hour seminar per week in addition to extensive independent study.